rudikershaw/water-alarm/hardware/README.md

 > ** The `SSID` is for your wireless connection, `PASSWORD` is the password for your wifi, `host` is the domain name of your web service which you should have set up prior to setting the hardware up, and `uuid` is a universally unique identifier.
 You can generate a `uuid` from [here](https://www.uuidgenerator.net/version4).

+Once the program has finished uploading to the device, the white LED should start to flash to indicate that is connecting to the WIFI.
+Once it has connected the white LED should be fully illuminated as long as the connection holds.
+Touch the two loose wires of the water detector into some water and hold them there for up to 30 seconds.
+The red LED should illuminate to indicate that water was detected.
+You should now be able to query your web service (as described in the web service instructions) using the device UUID and see that water was detected.